rafatuita/dashboard_wiki/Installation.md

 ### Alternative setup

-This setup is not fully secure, however, installation does not require any additional steps.
+This setup is not fully secure.
 Certificates are not used and Dashboard is exposed only over HTTP.
 In this setup access control can be ensured only by using [Authorization Header]( https://github.com/kubernetes/dashboard/wiki/Access-control#authorization-header) feature.